We're upgrading the signalling around Cambridge, to improve efficiency and reliablilty for passengers and freight users

 Signalling systems are essential to the safe and efficient operation of the railway.
 With the demands to run more trains for freight as well as passengers, there is a need to modernise those signalling systems which are limiting the ability to operate the railway more efficiently.

-The Cambridge resignalling, re-lock and re-control project, (conveniently shortened to C3R) aims to deliver state of the art signalling technology, ensuring better reliability and reduced maintenance, while providing a platform ready for digital technologies such as European Train Control System (ETCS).
+The Cambridge resignalling, re-lock and re-control project, (C3R project), aims to deliver state of the art signalling technology, ensuring better reliability and reduced maintenance, while providing a platform ready for digital technologies such as European Train Control System (ETCS).

 The signalling system being upgraded by the project covers 125 miles of track, stretching from Meldreth and Elsenham to the south, through central Cambridge, up to Ely to the north and Thurston to the east.